jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 tokio::spawn(tx_rx_task(&interface, tx, rx).expect("spawn TX/RX task"));
 ```

+If different network machinery is used, `tx` and `rx` would be passed into custom code to drive
+them.

 We're going to need the client in two tasks, so we'll wrap it in an `Arc` to allow it to be
 `clone()`d.
-The methods on `Client` are `&self` allowing concurrent usage.
-Note that the EtherCrab
+The methods on `Client` are `&self` allowing concurrent usage without any kind of mutex
-internals are designed to be threadsafe.
+or lock.
+EtherCrab was designed from the start to be thread safe.

 ```rust
 let client = Arc::new(client);
 ```

-Now we'll initialise the EtherCAT network. `client.init()` will assign addresses to each device,
+Now we'll initialise the EtherCAT network. `client.init()` will assign an EtherCAT "Configured
-read their EEPROM configurations and set up the sync managers and FMMUs ready for configuration and
+Station Address" to each device, read their EEPROM configurations and set up the sync managers and
-communication.
+FMMUs ready for configuration and communication.

 `init()` takes a closure that must return a reference to a group the current device will be added
 to.
 In this example, we match on the device name but other identifiers or application-specific logic